 Flame Mink Ragdoll

 Flame Mink Ragdolls, also known as Red Minks.
-They have bright reddish-orange points, with the body fur usually being a lighter cream color.
-This color is less common compared to Seal and Blue but is highly sought after for its striking looks.
+They have bright, reddish-orange points, with the body fur typically being a lighter, cream-colored hue.
+This color is less common compared to Seal and Blue, but is highly sought after for its striking looks.
 Flame Minks are easily identified by their bright orange-red accents on their ears, faces, paws, and tails.

 Cream Mink Ragdoll